bd-j/prospector/README.md

 * Infer high-dimensional stellar population properties using parameteric or nonparametric SFHs (with nested or ensemble MCMC sampling)

-* Combine photometric and spectroscopic data from the UV to IR rigorously using a flexible spectroscopic calibration model.
+* Combine photometric and spectroscopic data from the UV to Far-IR rigorously using a flexible spectroscopic calibration model.

 * Forward model many aspects of spectroscopic data analysis and calibration, including spectrophotometric calibration and wavelength solution, thus properly incorporating uncertainties in these components in the final parameter uncertainties.

 Read the documentation [here](http://prospect.readthedocs.io/en/latest/).

 Installation
 ------
+To install to a conda environment with dependencies, see `conda_install.sh`.

+To install just Prospector:
 ```
 cd <install_dir>
 git clone https://github.com/bd-j/prospector